hmslima/sambahsacompletegrammar/sambahsa.md

 minimal of infrastructure the english language is taught; unlike english, no auxiliary language had the support of a State and companies to propagate it on the world.
-When I started this grammar I only knew portuguese, my mother tongue, and I had some knowledge of english and esperanto; when I meet sambahsa there were only a grammar in french, the mother tongue of the creator of sambahsa, and in english.
+When I started this grammar I only knew portuguese, my mother tongue, and I had some reasonable knowledge of english and esperanto; when I meet sambahsa there were only a grammar in french, the mother tongue of the creator of sambahsa, and in english.
 Thanks to the english I could start my studies of sambahsa and then make this grammar.